 Sinn Fein president Gerry Adams has been quizzed by police in connection with the murder of Jean McConville.

-Jean McConville - one of the so-called Disappeared - was abducted and murdered by the IRA in 1972.
+Jean McConville - one of the Disappeared - was abducted and murdered by the IRA in 1972.

 Adams (65) has always denied any involvement in the killing of Mrs McConville.